marcobalestra/jscms/README.md

 * A server with some operating system (this excludes Windows)
 * Apache  2.x web server (possibly ≥ 2.4)
 * Apache modules: `auth_basic`, `rewrite`, `include`, `dav`, `dav_fs`, `cgi`
-* It’s strongly suggested to use Apache module `deflate`
+* It’s strongly suggested to use Apache module `deflate`<br />
+Given the nature of the traffic (mainly JSON and JS) `deflate` makes site navigation light-speed fast.

 You may have noticed that `cgi` module… It’s required to perform a few (simple and minimal) SSI “exec”: only authenticated, only minimal (e.g.: list files name in data directory matching some pattern).